CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 Example 4: full example with real sensor and low-cost gateway: native LoRaWAN format
 ====================================================================================

-The end-device will use LoRaWAN packet format (no additional header).
-In the Arduino_LoRa_temp example, both #define WITH_AES and #define LORAWAN are uncommented.
-Therefore both lora_gateway and post_processing_gw.py are in raw mode format to transparently process native LoRaWAN packet.
+The end-device will use native LoRaWAN packet format (no additional header).
+In the `Arduino_LoRa_temp` example, both #define WITH_AES and #define LORAWAN are uncommented.
+Therefore both `lora_gateway` and `post_processing_gw.py` are in raw mode format to transparently process native LoRaWAN packet.

 We use the following settings for our temperature sensor: